rayl15/oasf/CONTRIBUTING.md

 1. `caption` → Add a user-friendly name to the field.
 2. `description` → Add concise description to define the attributes.
-    1. Note that `field` descriptions can be overridden in the `class/object`, therefore if it’s a common field (like name, label, uid etc) feel free to add a generic description, specific descriptions can be added in the `class/object` definition.
+    1. Note that `field` descriptions can be overridden in the `class/object`, therefore if it’s a common field (like name, label, uid, etc.) feel free to add a generic description, specific descriptions can be added in the `class/object` definition.
 For example,
     2. A generic definition of `uid` in the dictionary -
         1.  `uid` : `The unique identifier.
 See specific usage.`
     3. Specific description of `uid` in the `agent` object -